-A 14-second clip of Delhi chief minister Arvind Kejriwal has been shared on social media.
-In the video, CM Kejriwal can be heard saying, “If you oppose me you will be crushed and people of Gujarat, you can do whatever you want.”
+A video of Delhi chief minister Arvind Kejriwal has been shared on social media where he can be heard saying, “If you oppose me you will be crushed and people of Gujarat, you can do whatever you want.”
+CM Kejriwal has been portrayed as threatening the people of Gujarat.
+The clip has been shared ahead of the AAP’s roadshow in Gujarat on April 2.

-Surat-based MLA and BJP Yuva Morcha president Harsh Sanghavi tweeted the video and wrote in Hindi, “Kejriwal ji, why such haterade against Gujarat?”
-Sanghavi also posted the same video on his Facebook account.
+It was earlier shared by Surat-based MLA and BJP Yuva Morcha president Harsh Sanghavi.
+He wrote in Hindi, “Kejriwal ji, why such hatred against Gujarat?”
+Sanghavi had also posted the same video on his Facebook account.
 Cumulatively, his posts gained over 70,000 views.

 (Hindi text: केजरीवाल जी गुजरात से इतनी नफ़रत क्यों)